-Students are required to maintain a minimum 2.0 undergraduate / 3.0 graduate cumulative Financial Aid GPA.
+Students are required to maintain a minimum GPA in accordance with the table below for undergraduate / 3.0 graduate cumulative Financial Aid GPA.
 All attempted hours at Albany State University, including learning support and repeat courses, as well as most transfer hours regardless of whether or not you received financial aid for those terms of enrollment are included in SAP evaluation (exclusions: transfer courses accepted as "NO CREDIT).
 Grades that are not associated with quality points cannot be used to calculate the GPA.
 They do, however, count as attempted hours.